iq-coryp/documentation-testing/pages/api/product-structure.md

 ###MasterProduct

-To learn more about Master Products, Variations and Revisions, see {{product-structure}}.

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|
 | ColorDefinitionId | String | Unique identifier for a ColorDefinition | `e572461b-17b0-44c8-9b27-ca76904b9ee2` |